-The recent results (see \cite{TG3}, \cite{Bed}) show that the size of expected suprema of empirical processes processes as well as of infinitely divisible processes can be explained by decomposing the initial index set into a sum of two new index sets.
-The size of the process defined on one of them is characterized with Talagrand's gamma numbers while the process defined on the other index set is a positive process.
-The understanding of the size of positive processes was missing and some conjectures were posed by Talagrand.
-Recently, some of them were discussed and proved in \cite{Park}.\\ The general idea is to relate the size of the stochastic process with the geometry of the index set.
-This gives a rise to the very efficient method of chaining and in turn the characterization in terms of gamma functionals.
-The best known result in this area is the Majorizing Measure Theorem (see e.g. \cite[Theorem 2.10.1]{TG3}) concerning Gaussian processes.
-One of the geometric consequences of this result is that the construction of the partition provides also in some sense "witnesses" of the size of the supremum.
-Let us briefly explain this concept (cf. discussion after Theorem 2.12.2 and Section 13.2 in \cite{TG3}).
-Let $(G_t)_{t\in T}$ be a Gaussian process on some index set $T$.
-By the Majorizing Measure Theorem one can find a jointly Gaussian sequence $(u_k)_{k\gs1}$ such that for some universal constant $L>0$ it holds that
+The overall goal is to relate the size of the stochastic process to the geometry of the index set.
+This leads to the very efficient method of chaining and, in turn, to characterization in terms of gamma functionals.
+The most famous result in this area is the Majorizing Measure Theorem (see e.g. \cite[Theorem 2.10.1]{TG3}) for Gaussian processes.
+One of the geometric consequences of this result is that the construction of the partition of the index set also provides, in a sense, "witnesses" to the size of the supremum.
+Let us briefly explain this concept (cf. the discussion after Theorem 2.12.2 and Section 13.2 in \cite{TG3}).
+Let $(G_t)_{t\in T}$ be a centred Gaussian process on some index set $T$.
+By the Majorizing Measure Theorem one can find a jointly Gaussian sequence $(u_k)_{k\geq1}$ such that for some universal constant $L>0$ it holds that

-and Let us emphasize that the above statement is weaker than the Majorizing Measure Theorem in the sense that it follows relatively easy from it however the other direction is not clear at all.
-Now, since chaining seems out of reach in the case when in the considered random series of functions we have no cancellations i.e. in the case of positive processes, the goal is to provide a characterization in the spirit of the above display.